-Troubleshooting Wake On LAN issues on a Windows PC
+Troubleshooting Wake On LAN on a Windows PC

 Here are some steps you can take to troubleshoot issues when trying to wake a PC.